 Camping choices are:

 (1) The park has two options for camping.
 If you’ll be in a tent, you can call the park directly (814/667-1800) to request a spot in our special area by the workshop activities.
+Make sure to tell them you are part of the music festival.

-(2) For RVs and campers (and tents too if you prefer), call PA State Park central reservations (888/PA-PARKS) or register online to reserve a site in the public camping area.
+(2) For RVs and campers (and tents too if you prefer), call PA State Park central reservations (888/PA-PARKS) or register on-line to reserve a site in the public camping area.